 While you can use your phone to read barcodes and look them up on both eBay and Amazon, you’ll be 5x faster (and therefore more profitable) if you buy a Bluetooth scanner.
 There are tiny little devices that connect with your phone and allow you to read barcodes with the touch of a button.

 The Amazon Seller’s App provides basic functionality when it comes to looking up the price and ranking of books.
 You can also use the eBay app to see what it currently for sale and sold but it is even more time-consuming.

 The problem with both of those apps is that they have to use data with every request to look things up.
 This takes time and time is money in this game.
 You’ll want an app that stores all the sales ranking and price information right on your phone in a database.
 This allows for nearly instantaneous feedback when you scan a book.
-Consider asellertool or Jungle Scout as great options for beginners.
+Consider Scoutly by asellertool or Jungle Scout as great options for beginners.

 3. A Thermal Label Printer